sufirumii/sufirumii/README.md

 <br clear="left"/>

-- Built an AI Powered Drug Discovery Course for internal employee training with quizzes and gamification
+- Lead a team for integrating and deploying 7 AI Powered Courses on Life Sciences for employee training

 <br/>